kemra102/puppet-auditd/README.md

 * Rules file.
 * **auditd** service.

+### Setup Requirements

+Arch Linux does not compile in auditing support to their Kernel by default.
+To enable support you will have to enable this support as per [this Arch Wiki page](https://wiki.archlinux.org/index.php/Audit_framework#Installation).

+Other supported Linux distros should not need any special setup.

 ### Beginning with auditd

 The most basic set-up you could achieve with this module looks something like this: